LibraryOfCongress/bagit-java/bagit/trunk/README.txt

 Changes in 3.6:
 1. Fixed bug with HolePunchers handling of filepaths with spaces.
 2. Fixed bug which caused the FileSystem Writer to delete empty directories.
+3. Added option for FileSystem Writer to ignore nfs temp files since they can't be deleted.

 Changes in 3.5:
 1. Fixed bug with support for specifying a manifest delimeter.